ElpharienPY/Projet_C/README.md

 ## Missing Features

-- None: All requested functionalities have been implemented
+- All requested features, including histogram equalization and edge detection, have been implemented

 ---